What is cervical cancer?

 Although HPV infection remains the main cause of cervical cancer, certain factors increase the risk of catching the virus or failing to eliminate it:

-• As with all STIs, having many partners multiplies the risk of infection by the most virulent papillomaviruses, despite the use of a condom.
+• Having many partners, as with any STI, multiplies the risk of infection by the most virulent papillomaviruses, despite the use of condoms.

 • Smoking (even passive smoking)